 So what caused my stroke?

-I just want to know how I can prevent it from ever happening in the future.
+I just want to know how I can prevent this from ever happening in the future.
 Just tell me what caused this and I’ll never do it again I wanted to say!
 Was it stressed induced?
 No. Was it because I worked overtime last week?
 No. Was it because I had a few drinks over the weekend?
-No. The doctor reassured me there was nothing I could have done to prevent this, and I did nothing wrong.
+No. The doctor reassured me there was nothing I could have done to prevent this and I did nothing wrong.
 I was glad to hear this because her words allowed me to let go of my own self-guilt.
 I had made up this story in my head that I somehow did this to myself and it was all my fault.

 Challenges I’ve faced

 I consider myself very fortunate to have been considered “healthy” over the past 30 years, and now that’s no longer the case.
 I used to fill out those papers at the doctor’s office without thinking twice because I knew I had nothing to add.
 Now I need to carefully read them and check the tiny box next to stroke.
 It’s an odd feeling when you go from being healthy to having a critical condition overnight.

 I’ve also had to deal with a lot of anger during this recovery process.
 How unlucky am I to have a stroke at 30?
 Haven’t enough bad things happened in my life this year already?
 We all go down these spiraling paths at one time or another.
 I have no risk factors for stroke, not one.
 I eat mostly a vegetarian diet.
 I don’t smoke.
 I drink alcohol socially.
 I exercise.
 I sleep 8+ hours a night.
 I’ve dedicated a huge portion of my life to staying active and living a healthy lifestyle.
 So to put so much time and focus on living a healthy lifestyle and then to have a stroke anyway is pretty infuriating.
 It’s just unfair, but it’s life.